Found an Animal

 How is a stray cat different from a feral cat?

 A stray cat is a pet who has been lost or abandoned, is used to contact with people and is tame enough to be adopted.
-A feral cat is the offspring of stray or other feral cats and is not accustomed to human contact.
-Feral cats are usually too fearful to be handled or adopted.
+A feral cat (community cat) is the offspring of stray or other feral cats and is not accustomed to human contact.
+Feral cats are usually too wild to be handled or adopted.

 Stray cats may be reunited with their families or adopted into new homes, but feral cats will find it difficult or impossible to adapt to living as pets in close contact with people.
 But that doesn't mean there aren't things you can do to improve feral cats' health and quality of life.